CoderDennis/decorum/NOTES.md

 - [ ] Format raised error message to include generated values and shrinking statistics.

+- [ ] How do we get a meaningful stacktrace?
+Does that even matter?

 - [x] Get end to end with shrinking working with single integer generator.

 - [x] Add `list_of` with shrinking on a list of integers.
 Use "list is sorted" as the property which should shrink to `[1,0]`.